 "But I tell you, on the day of judgment people will render account for every careless word they speak.
 By your words you will be acquitted, and by your words you will be condemned."
 (Matthew 12:36) Careless: "not giving sufficient attention or thought to avoiding harm or errors."
 It's not a comfortable thing for a … Continue reading Why We’re Accountable for Every Careless Word

-Need Evidence?
 Three Reasons to Increase Your Positive Speech

 Overcoming our negative speech habits is so challenging that it's tempting to stop working on it.
 We fail, and that's discouraging.
 We're only human, after all.
 Why keep trying?
-When our good intentions evaporate and the truth conveyed by saints and scripture no longer inspires, we can always check out what researchers say about speech. … Continue reading Need Evidence?
-Three Reasons to Increase Your Positive Speech
+When our good intentions evaporate and the truth conveyed by saints and scripture no longer inspires, we can always check out what researchers say about speech. … Continue reading Three Reasons to Increase Your Positive Speech

 Thank You: Words of Humility and Peace